You can apply for a place at a primary, infant or junior school from 29 October 2018

 - If your child is leaving Year 2 of an infant school, you can only name schools with a Year 3 intake on your application form.

 - Do not include any private or independent schools.
 You should apply to these schools directly.

-- If you are applying for schools outside of the Surrey County Council area you must still name these schools on your Surrey application form.
+- If you are applying for schools outside Surrey but you live in Surrey, you must still name these schools on your Surrey application form.
 For details of schools outside Surrey contact the relevant local authority.